 Some experts say that the best foundation for skin prone to acne is simply no foundation at all.
 Makeup that covers the face, especially oil-based makeup, clogs pores and irritates sensitive skin prone to pimples.
-But if you're like the many who still want a foundation to be part of their beauty regimen, you should choose a non-comedogenic foundation - that means makeup for acne sufferers formulated so it doesn't clog pores as much as traditional cosmetics do, or make the skin break out excessively.
-Here are some of the best rated foundation formulas designed to minimize skin irritation for girls and women with a sensitive complexion.
+But if you're like the many who still want a foundation to be part of their beauty regimen, you should choose a non-comedogenic foundation—that means makeup for acne sufferers formulated so it doesn't clog pores as much as traditional cosmetics do, or make the skin break out excessively.
+Here are some of the best-rated foundation formulas designed to minimize skin irritation for girls and women with sensitive complexions.

 What to Look For

-- Choose a "natural" foundation that does not contain "micronized" minerals that have been made into nanoparticles (it clogs the pores) or bismuth oxycholoride (it's a skin irritant).
-Ideally the foundation will also be free of synthetic dyes, fragrances, and preservatives.
+- Choose a "natural" foundation that does not contain "micronized" minerals that have been made into nanoparticles (it clogs the pores) or bismuth oxychloride (it's a skin irritant).
+Ideally, the foundation will also be free of synthetic dyes, fragrances, and preservatives.

 - If using a liquid foundation, choose one that doesn't coat the face heavily and apply it lightly.